 The ANU ethics application process classifies applications into one of three review categories, depending on the research method, target participant group, previous approval status, recruitment strategies and subject matter:

 - Expedited Level 1 Protocol (E1) - Data collection that engages non-vulnerable participants in activities they would encounter in everyday life.

 - Expedited Level 2 Protocol (E2) - Data collection that engages non-vulnerable participants in activities with a greater than negligible level of risk.

 - Full Review Protocol (Full) - Data collection that engages participants who are in some way vulnerable, research settings that are particularly unusual or uncomfortable, or research with Aboriginal and Torres Strait Islander peoples.

-See the ANU Human Ethics Risk Level Classification flowchart for a more detailed breakdown.
-Human Ethics training also covers in detail the specifics of particular methods and target participant groups as they relate to risk level requirements.
+See the Risk Level Classification Table for a more detailed breakdown.
+The Human Ethics training video also covers in detail the specifics of particular methods and target participant groups as they relate to risk level requirements.
 Please note the Committee will not accept Full Review applications led by undergraduate students.

 Full Review applications are reviewed by the ANU Human Research Ethics Committee (HREC).
 Expedited applications go to one of the Delegated Ethical Review Committees (DERCs).
 See the Committees page for details.

 When do the committees review applications?

 The risk level of your research determines which Committee will review your ethics application.
 At ANU there are three Delegated Ethical Review Committees (DERC) that sit beneath the ANU Human Research Ethics Committee (HREC).
 These delegated committees review E1 & E2 protocols from colleges in their jurisdiction.